proconnect-gouv/federation/docker/bash/README.md

 > :pencil: Source code is in [./utils/task.sh](./utils/task.sh).

-### Init-hooks
+### Initialisation hooks

-Init-hooks allow you to define instruction to be executed after stack startup, matching the containers that are up at this moment.
+Initialisation hooks allow you to define instructions to be executed after stack startup, matching the containers that are up at this moment.

 This is the place to load some fixtures in a database for example.

+The index file contains a `case` statement which allows basic pattern matching against container names.

+The init functions should be placed in a dedicated file in the [/hooks](./hooks) directory.

 > :bulb: Target the container that really needs the operation to be run.

-> :pencil: Source code is in [./init-hooks.sh](./init-hooks.sh).
+> :pencil: Source code is in [./hooks/index.sh](./hooks/index.sh).

 ## Other features